 The purpose of this ministry is to facilitate the teaching, preaching, music, and teaching ministries by providing amplification and recording with clarity and purpose.
 Besides the regular morning and evening services, the audio-visual team also supports various special occasions such as the Men and Women’s Ministry events, Family Camp, Building Tomorrow’s Church conference, Vacation Bible School, BCTC of AZ conferences, and choir cantatas.

-Pastor Darrell Gustafson has served as the Director of Grace Covenant Counseling Center since 1993 and BCTC, the Biblical Counseling Training Center of Arizona since 2010.
-Darrell graduated from Redeemer Theological Seminary in 1984.
-Pastor Gustafson became a Level II ACBC Certified Counselor in 2001 and has been the Director of the Grace Covenant Counseling Center since 1993.
-Darrell has effectively counseled many men and couples since 1992.
+Darrell Gustafson has served in the Grace Covenant Counseling Center since 1993 and BCTC, the Biblical Counseling Training Center of Arizona since 2010.
+Darrell graduated from Redeemer Theological Seminary in 1984 and became a Level II ACBC Certified Counselor in 2001.
+He has effectively counseled many men and couples since 1992.
 Together, Darrell and Janet have counseled over 400 couples and many individuals in the past 23+ years.

 Janet Gustafson serves as a Board Member and the Director of Women’s Instruction for the Biblical Counseling Training Center of AZ.
 In 2001, Janet became the first woman in Arizona to be certified as an ACBC counselor.
 She has a flourishing counseling ministry with women and children and participates in couples and family counseling with her husband.
 Janet is a graduate of the Center for Biblical Training and has received instruction from the Biblical Counseling Foundation and the Institute for Biblical Counseling and Discipleship of Escondido, California.
 Janet served for 17 years as the head of the Women’s Bible Study teaching staff at Grace Covenant Church.
 She has also enjoyed the privilege of teaching at many Christian Women’s conferences and retreats.
 Janet has served as a counselor and the counseling office manager at Grace Covenant Church since 1993.
 Janet and Darrell have been married for forty seven years.
 They have three children, nine grandchildren and one great grandchild.

-In 1993, a nouthetic counseling center was established under the direction of Darrell Gustafson, also a 1984 graduate of Redeemer Seminary and Associate Pastor at GCC.
+In 1993, a nouthetic counseling center was established under the direction of Darrell Gustafson, also a 1984 graduate of Redeemer Seminary and current church Administrator at GCC.
 That counseling ministry has since developed the Biblical Counseling Training Center of Arizona which trains and connects biblical counselors throughout the state.

 GCC counselors are trained in the use of the Scriptures and the principles of Biblical Counseling.
 The range of problems with which our counselors are prepared to deal with is vast.
 From individual struggles to family conflict, God’s Word provides instruction, counsel, and principles to address every problem faced by mankind.